-More RTC, less crime: Since 1991, when violent crime peaked in the U.S., 24 states have adopted "shall issue" laws, replacing laws that prohibited carrying or that issued carry permits on a very restrictive basis; many other federal, state, and local gun control laws have been eliminated or made less restrictive; and the number of privately-owned guns has risen by about 90 million.2 The numbers of gun owners and firearms, RTC states, and people carrying firearms for protection, have risen to all-time highs, and through 2008 the nation's murder rate has decreased 46 percent to a 43-year low, and the total violent crime rate has decreased 41 percent to a 35-year low.3 Preliminary data reported by the FBI indicate that violent crime decreased further in the first half of 2009.
+More RTC, less crime: Since 1991, when violent crime peaked in the U.S., 24 states have adopted "shall issue" laws, replacing laws that prohibited carrying or that issued carry permits on a very restrictive basis; many other federal, state, and local gun control laws have been eliminated or made less restrictive; and the number of privately-owned guns has risen by about 100 million.5 The numbers of gun owners and firearms, RTC states, and people carrying firearms for protection have risen to all-time highs.
+Through 2010, the nation's murder rate has decreased 52 percent to a 47-year low, and the total violent crime rate has decreased 48 percent to a 37-year low.6 The FBI preliminarily has reported that violent crimes decreased another 6.4 percent in the first half of 2011, translating into a seven percent decrease in the total violent crime per capita rate.7

-RTC reduces crime: Studying crime trends in every county in the U.S., John Lott and David Mustard concluded, "allowing citizens to carry concealed weapons deters violent crimes. . . .
-[W]hen state concealed handgun laws went into effect in a county, murders fell by 8.5 percent, and rapes and aggravated assaults fell by 5 and 7 percent."
+RTC reduces crime: Studying crime trends in every county in the U.S., economist John Lott and David Mustard concluded, "allowing citizens to carry concealed weapons deters violent crimes. . . .
+[W]hen state concealed handgun laws went into effect in a county, murders fell by 8.5 percent, and rapes and aggravated assaults fell by 5 and 7 percent."8

-RTC success: Former Colorado Asst.
+RTC success: Florida has issued the most carry permits-nearly 2 million-but revoked only 168 (0.008 percent) due to gun crimes by permit-holders.9 Former Colorado Asst.
 Atty.
-Gen. David Kopel: "Whenever a state legislature first considers a concealed carry bill, opponents typically warn of horrible consequences....But within a year of passage, the issue usually drops off the news media's radar screen, while gun-control advocates in the legislature conclude that the law wasn't so bad after all."
-An article on Michigan's law: "Concerns that permit holders would lose their tempers in traffic accidents have been unfounded.
+Gen. David Kopel: "Whenever a state legislature first considers a concealed carry bill, opponents typically warn of horrible consequences....But within a year of passage, the issue usually drops off the news media's radar screen, while gun-control advocates in the legislature conclude that the law wasn't so bad after all."10 An article on Michigan's RTC law: "Concerns that permit holders would lose their tempers in traffic accidents have been unfounded.
 Worries about risks to police officers have also proved unfounded....
 National surveys of police show they support concealed handgun laws by a 3-1 margin....There is also not a single academic study that claims Right to Carry laws have increased state crime rates.
-The debate among academics has been over how large the benefits have been."
+The debate among academics has been over how large the benefits have been."11

-RTC permit-holders are law-abiding: Florida has issued more carry permits than any state (1.7 million), but revoked only 167 (0.01 percent) due to gun crimes by permit-holders.7 law was interpreted as such in only some jurisdictions.
-Vermont allowed carrying without a permit.)
-In 1987, Florida enacted a "shall issue" law.
-Through 1992 Florida's murder rate decreased 23 percent, while the U.S. rate rose nine percent; thereafter, murder decreased nationally and in Florida.
-Then-Florida Licensing Division Director John Russi noted, "Florida's concealed weapon law has been very successful.
-All major law enforcement groups supported the original legislation....[S]ome of the opponents of concealed weapon legislation in 1987 now admit the program has not created the problems many predicted."
-In a 1995 letter to state officials, Dept. of Law Enforcement Commissioner James T. Moore wrote, "From a law enforcement perspective, the licensing process has not resulted in problems."
+Background: Before 1987 there were 10 RTC states: Ind.
+Me., N.H., N.D., S.D. and Wash. had "shall issue" laws.
+Ala. and Conn. had fairly-administered discretionary-issue systems.
+Georgia's law was interpreted as being "shall issue" in only some jurisdictions.
+Vermont allowed carrying without a permit.
+In 1987, Florida enacted a "shall issue" law that has since become a model for laws adopted in other states.
+Through 1992, Florida's murder rate decreased 23 percent, while the U.S. rate rose nine percent; thereafter, murder decreased nationally and in Florida.12 Then-Florida Licensing Division Director John Russi noted, "Florida's concealed weapon law has been very successful.
+All major law enforcement groups supported the original legislation....[S]ome of the opponents of concealed weapon legislation in 1987 now admit the program has not created the problems many predicted."13 In a 1995 letter to state officials, Dept. of Law Enforcement Commissioner James T. Moore wrote, "From a law enforcement perspective, the licensing process has not resulted in problems."